fabrice404/geoguessr-timer/README.md

 ### TODO

   - Remove a little outdated presonal times functionality?
 The code is still there but not used.
+  - Make this work in Daily Challgenge too.

 ### Notes